Deva Deepavali: Traditions and Impact of the Celebration in India

 Meaning and Origin of Deva Deepavali

-Deva Deepavali, also known as the "Festival of Lights", is one of the most significant celebrations in the Hindu tradition, especially in India.
+Deva Deepavali, also known as the "Festival of Lights", is one of the most significant celebrations in Hindu tradition, especially in India.
 The word 'Deepavali' is derived from Sanskrit, where "Deepa" means light and "Avali" means row.
-Thus, Deva Deepavali translates to "the row of lights of the gods."
+Thus, Deva Deepavali translates to "the row of lights of the gods".
 The festival is celebrated in the month of Kartika, which corresponds to the months of October and November in the Western calendar, and is considered a festival of great spiritual importance, symbolizing the victory of light over darkness and good over evil.

 Full Calendar of Divine Diwali until 2050